cilium/cilium/contrib/backporting/README.md

 Cilium Backporting Scripts
 ==========================

-# check-stable - List commits that need stable backporting
+# check-stable - List commits that need backporting

-`GITHUB_TOKEN=xxx check-stable`
+`GITHUB_TOKEN=xxx check-stable X.Y`

-The `check-stable` script is derived from `relnotes` and scans for PRs which have been merged and marked with the label `stable/needs-backport`.
+The `check-stable` script is derived from `relnotes` and scans for PRs which have been merged and marked with the label `needs-backport/X.Y`.
 The script will list those PRs and all non-merge commit ids that were part of the merge.
 There are three columns: first one is the correlated sha of the commit from the master branch, second one is the sha of the commit from the pull